ultimate271/notes/sanderson/mistbornTFE02.02.md

 across the street.
 He paused beside an alleyway, standing where he and Dockson could watch the Canton building’s doors.

+#### How Dockson became aware of Vin's powers through Kelsier's brother Marsh
 Kelsier munched contentedly on his cakes.
 “How’d you find out about her?” he asked between bites.

-#### It's revealed, all in one that the job Kelsier and Dockson are discussing has to do with the Girl Vin, and that Camon is Kelsier's brother
 “Your brother,” Dockson replied.
 “Camon tried to swindle Marsh a few months ago, and he brought the girl with him then, too.
 Actually, Camon’s little good-luck charm is becoming moderately famous in the right circles.
 I’m still